coolcatcoder/FlexSharpUnity/README.md

 For the most basic example all you need is a flex container with planes setup for your particles to collide with, and then an emitter to emit fluid particles!
 I would highly recommend downloading the official NvFlex demo app and choosing the solver parameters based off of scenes from there (also check their manual, it is very helpful).

+(if you need any help, feel free to ask anything on my discord server: https://discord.gg/ps9ckAkame)

 ## Screenshots of Demo Scenes:

 ![rainbow pond](https://github.com/coolcatcoder/FlexSharpUnity/blob/main/Images(github)/pond_scene_rainbow.png)